LexiccLabs/RookNet/README.md

 ## Challenges we ran into

-- Lack of knowledge on DotNet Framework
+- Limited knowledge on DotNet Framework
+- Limited Tokensets on NEO Protocol
+- Limited DAO Support on NEO Protocol

 ## Accomplishments that we're proud of